 Bang a Gong features a growing list of hits we listened to on Australian radio in the ’60s and ’70s.

-From within those decades, many of our songs are from 1967 to 1974 – a period that marked a major turning point in music styles.
-Before it we had the early rock & roll sound and the crooners, and after it came disco and punk rock.
-But during ’67 to ’74, music began growing up and become more imaginative.
+Before ’67 to ’74 we had the early rock & roll sound and the crooners, and after it came disco and punk rock.
+But during those years, music began growing up and become more imaginative.
 Think of the Beatles before, during and after Sgt.
 Pepper’s Lonely Hearts Club Band.
 We saw the emergence of psychedelic rock and music inspired by San Francisco’s ‘Summer of Love’.

 Songs by Elvis Presley and The Rolling Stones changed, and we heard some edgier sounds from new artists like Janis Joplin and Jimi Hendrix.

 It was when Australian music pioneers like Ron Tudor and Ted Albert were advancing the local recorded music scene in a big way.

 Ron Tudor’s Fable Records launched the careers of many bands and singers, including The Mixtures, Hans Poulsen, Liv Maessen, Jigsaw and John Williamson.

 Ted Albert signed Billy Thorpe & The Aztecs and The Easybeats and his Albert Productions went on to work with the likes of Alison MacCallum, Ted Mulry, John Paul Young, Stevie Wright solo, AC/DC and William Shakespeare.

 Sparmac Productions (Ken Sparkes and John McDonald) also propelled artists like Daddy Cool, Rick Springfield, Healing Force and Gerry & The Joy Band onto the charts.